phpmd/phpmd/UPGRADING.md

 A new exit code `3` has been added, which indicates that one or more files could not be processed because of an error.
 Previously this would have been exit code `1`.

+### Baseline update

+`--update-baseline` now reports violations that are not in the baseline.
+They are rendered with the configured format and make the command exit with code `2`, as a run without the option would.
+They are still not added to the baseline file.
+In PHPMD 2 these violations were silently dropped.
+Run `--generate-baseline` to add them to the baseline instead.

+`PHPMD\Baseline\BaselineValidator` no longer takes a `BaselineMode`, the constructor only accepts the `BaselineSet`.

 ### Standardized rule threshold properties

 Rules that check an upper bound now consistently use a property named `maximum`, and only report a violation when the measured value *exceeds* the configured value (`value > maximum`).
 Previously, several rules used `minimum`, `maxfields`, `maxmethods`, or `reportLevel` for what was semantically a maximum, and some reported already when the value *equaled* the threshold.